Understanding Workflows in FuzzForge

 Key roles:

-• FuzzForge API: Validates, orchestrates, and tracks workflows.
+- FuzzForge API: Validates, uploads targets, and tracks workflows.

 Workflow Lifecycle: From Idea to Results

-1. Design: Choose tools, define integration logic, set up parameters, and build the Docker image.
+- Design: Choose tools, define integration logic, set up parameters, and specify the vertical worker.

-4. Completion: Results are collected, normalized, and stored; status is updated; temporary resources are cleaned up; results are made available via API/CLI.
+- Completion: Results are collected, normalized, and stored in MinIO; status is updated; MinIO lifecycle policies clean up old files; results are made available via API/CLI.

 Types of Workflows